-Autodesk places its cash, cash equivalents and marketable securities in highly liquid instruments with, and in the custody of, multiple diversified financial institutions globally with high credit ratings and limits the amounts invested with any one institution, type of security and issuer.
+Autodesk places its cash, cash equivalents, and marketable securities in highly liquid instruments with, and in the custody of, multiple diversified financial institutions globally with high credit ratings, and limits the amounts invested with any one institution, type of security, and issuer.
 Autodesk's primary commercial banking relationship is with Citigroup Inc. and its global affiliates.
 Citibank, N.A., an affiliate of Citigroup, is one of the lead lenders and an agent in the syndicate of Autodesk's \$650.0 million line of credit facility.
-See Note 13, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion.
+See Note 14, "Borrowing Arrangements," in the Notes to Condensed Consolidated Financial Statements for further discussion.

-Total sales to the Company's largest distributor Tech Data Corporation and its global affiliates ("Tech Data") accounted for 37% and 38% of Autodesk's total net revenue for the three and six months ended July 31, 2020, respectively.
-Total sales to the Tech Data accounted for 35% of Autodesk's total net revenue for both the three and six months ended July 31, 2019.
+Total sales to the Company's largest distributor Tech Data Corporation and its global affiliates ("Tech Data") accounted for 36% of Autodesk's total net revenue for both the three and six months ended July 31, 2021.
+Total sales to Tech Data accounted for 37% and 38% of Autodesk's total net revenue for the three and six months ended July 31, 2020, respectively.
 The majority of the net revenue from sales to Tech Data is for sales made outside of the United States.
-In addition, Tech Data accounted for 39% and 31% of trade accounts receivable at July 31, 2020, and January 31, 2020, respectively.
-Ingram Micro Inc. ("Ingram Micro") accounted for 10% of Autodesk's total net revenue during both the three and six months ended July 31, 2020 and 2019.
+In addition, Tech Data accounted for 33% and 26% of trade accounts receivable at July 31, 2021, and January 31, 2021, respectively.
+Ingram Micro Inc. ("Ingram Micro") accounted for 9% of Autodesk's total net revenue during both the three and six months ended July 31, 2021.
+Total sales to Ingram Micro accounted for 10% of Autodesk's total net revenue for both the three and six months ended July 31, 2020.
 No other customer accounted for more than 10% of Autodesk's total net revenue or trade accounts receivable for each of the respective periods.